felipemdutra/url-shortener-service/README.md

 ## Code Structure

-- `./src/server.js`: Entry point of the application, get and post requests are here
+- `./src/server.js`: Entry point of the application
+- `./src/routes/`: Handles requests and routes
+- `./src/controllers/`: All the logic behind requests

 ## Contributing